 If you’ve done your homework and checked for availability and your ticket allows for an upgrade, you should be able to get one.
 If it doesn’t work online, we recommend calling the British Airways customer support.
 They will be able to lock in the upgrade.
 But et them know that you’ve tried to do it online.
 Just in case anyone has the idea to charge you some kind of service fee.

 Sure, the option we are presenting here is not the only one that lets you upgrade your ticket by using award miles.
 But many others are not as lucrative since you might be forced to spend a lot of money on your flight.
 Often frequent flyer programs will only allow an upgrade with a ticket that’s issued in a specific – often expensive – booking class.
-The Avios upgrade that possible also with the cheapest premium economy class ticket is therefor, definitely the sweet spot for award upgrades.
+The Avios upgrade is possible with the cheapest premium economy class ticket.
+It is therefore definitely the sweet spot for award upgrades.